wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-clusterinstallation.rst

   # bash ~/elastic-stack-installation.sh -e -ip <elasticsearch_ip>

-As mentioned before, Kibana can be installed on a separated machine.
+As mentioned before, Kibana can be installed on a separate machine.
 In that case, the script arguments should look as follows:

 .. code-block:: console

   # bash ~/elastic-stack-installation.sh -k -ip <elasticsearch_ip> -kip <kibana_ip>

-The following example shows how to run the script to install Open Distro for Elasticsearch in multi-node mode and Open Distro for Kibana:
+The example below shows how to run the script to install Open Distro for Elasticsearch in multi-node mode and Open Distro for Kibana:

 .. code-block:: console